Alchemy Kids

 Who can participate:

-• Students / Parents from the current 2025 - 26 batch of Alchemy Kids Theatre, Youth Theatre & AAPACOE will be eligible to participate by enrolling themselves into the Junior / Senior / Youth/ Parent category
+• Students / Parents from the current batch of Alchemy Kids Theatre, Youth Theatre & AAPACOE will be eligible to participate by enrolling themselves into the Junior / Senior / Youth/ Parent category.
+Students of Grade 1 Junior & Senior are not eligible to participate in this event.

 Non – Alchemy Participants: